-Furthermore, it would be desirable to perform cRPA calculations for \CFO also in the high-spin state, either by constraining the orbital occupations to a $t_{2g}^3 e_g^1$ configuration or by performing cRPA calculations for a magnetically ordered state.
+Furthermore, screening is fundamentally a frequency-dependent phenomenon, while DFT+$U$ (and also standard DFT+DMFT) uses constant, frequency-independent interaction parameters.
+It thus remains unclear whether using the zero-frequency value of the screened interaction is necessarily the best choice to be used in such calculations (see also Ref.~\onlinecite{casula_low-energy_2012}).
+The further simplifications within the DFT+$U$ method, i.e., the Hartree-Fock-like approximation for the local interaction and the treatment of intersite effects only within the standard semi-local DFT approximations, can also affect the optimal choice for the effective interaction parameters.
+Finally, it would be desirable to perform cRPA calculations for \CFO also in the high-spin state, either by constraining the orbital occupations to a $t_{2g}^3 e_g^1$ configuration or by performing cRPA calculations for a magnetically ordered state.

 While a solution of these issues goes beyond the scope of the present work, our results can serve as starting point for future attempts aimed at improving the currently available methods for calculating effective interaction parameters.